Slashdot

 ...that kind of shenanigans ruins the gameplay.
 This is also why in most twitch shooters, all other things equal, fortune favours the aggressor [google.ca].

-Global ping times (Score:4, Informative)
+Global ping times (Score:5, Informative)

 If you're looking for a break down of what pings look like globally, we've got the data: http://wondernetwork.com/pings [wondernetwork.com]